-The 300km Phase 1 (Dar es Salaam–Morogoro) Section was contracted to a 50/50 consortium of Yapi Merkezi of Turkey and Mota-Engil of Portugal.
+The 202km Phase 1 (Dar es Salaam–Morogoro) Section was contracted to a 50/50 consortium of Yapi Merkezi of Turkey and Mota-Engil of Portugal.
 Construction began in April.

-In September, the government of Tanzania secured a US $1.46bn soft loan from Standard Chartered Bank, for the funding of Phase 2 (Morogoro–Makutopora) Section.
-This section was also contracted to the Yapi Merkezi and Mota-Engil consortium.
-The 426km line stretches from Morogoro through Dodoma to Makutopora in Singida.
+In September, the government of Tanzania secured a US $1.46bn soft loan from Standard Chartered Bank, for the funding of Phases 1 and 2, a total of 550km.
+Section 2 was also contracted to the Yapi Merkezi and Mota-Engil consortium.
+This section stretches from Morogoro through Dodoma to Makutopora in Singida.
 The stations after Morogoro will be Mkata, Kilosa, Kidete, Gulwe, Igunda, Dodoma, Bahi and Makutopora.

-In February, 42% of this section was reported as complete.
+In February, 42% of phase 1 was reported as complete.
 In May, it was announced that the section was 60% complete and that the first passenger trains are expected to start service in December.

 By June 2020 the work was 82% complete.
 This section will have six stations: Dar es Salaam, Pugu, Soga, Ruvu, Ngerengere and Morogoro.

 In late November, Tanzania Prime Minister Kassim Majaliwa announced that phase 1 of the SGR from Dar es Salaam–Morogoro was 90% complete and was on course for completion within the agreed time limits.
 What remained for the Morogoro SGR station is the installation of electricity transmission lines.
 According to the PM the rail service will begin next April.

 The modern Morogoro SGR station will be able to handle 800 passengers a day, parking more than 150 cars and motorcycles, while offering auxiliary services.
 When complete the first phase will halve the travelling time from Dar es Salaam to Morogoro from three hours to one and a half hours.